nanoporetech/dorado/README.md

 #### Using a Sample Sheet
 `dorado` is able to use a sample sheet to restrict the barcode classifications to only those present, and to apply aliases to the detected classifications.
 This is enabled by passing the path to a sample sheet to the `--sample-sheet` argument when using the `basecaller` or `demux` commands.
 See [here](documentation/SampleSheets.md) for more information.

+### poly(A) tail estimation

+Dorado has experimental support for estimating poly(A) tails for both DNA and RNA.
+This feature can be enabled by passing `--estimate-poly-a` to the `basecaller` command.
+It is disabled by default.
+The estimated tail length is stored in the `pt:i` tag of the output record.
+Reads for which the tail length could not be estimated will not have the `pt:i` tag.

 ## Available basecalling models